 Ask yourself all of the following questions before you even consider submitting your essay for grading.

-- Does my introduction attempt to "hook" the reader? - Does my essay have a clear and specific thesis statement? - Does my essay accurately tell my story? - Does my essay indicate why I'm telling my story? - Have I described only my own experiences? - Have I used the first-person point of view (the pronoun "I") throughout the essay? - Have I clearly indicated where paragraphs begin and end?

-- Does each of my paragraphs support my thesis statement? - Does my conclusion summarize and give closure to my essay? - Have I effectively proofread my essay? - Have I met the length requirement? - Is my essay formatted according to the instructions?

-If you've answered yes to every question, you're ready to submit!
 If your answer to even one of these questions is no, then you still have some work to do.

+- Does my introduction attempt to "hook" the reader? - Does my essay have a clear and specific thesis statement? - Does my essay accurately tell my story? - Does my essay indicate why I'm telling my story? - Have I described only my own experiences? - Have I used the first-person point of view (the pronoun "I") throughout the essay? - Have I clearly indicated where paragraphs begin and end? - Does each of my paragraphs support my thesis statement? - Does my conclusion summarize and give closure to my essay? - Have I effectively proofread my essay? - Have I met the length requirement? - Is my essay formatted according to the instructions?

+If you have answered yes to every question, you're ready to submit!